• Art Magazine

 Materials: From wool to silk

-The choice of material plays a crucial role in modern tapestries.
+The choice of material plays a crucial role in modern wall hangings.
 Natural fibers such as wool, cotton, or jute dominate in the boho and Scandinavian styles.
 For particularly high-quality pieces, natural silk or bamboo silk are used, which create a luxurious sheen.

 Woven tapestry "Dreamy Woman", stretched on a stretcher frame